Jellwood/Jellwood.github-io/docs/images.md

 have produced a bash script that works as intended.
 Given that we have the files ready, extending from 5 files to 25 files should be no issue at all.

+_**HW18**: Chapter 21 and Chapter 22_
+21.4: An object-oriented approach to real-time systems may not be suitable because object-oriented approaches use encapsulation, which means that multiple components have to interact which takes a significant amount of time (relative to the computer time).
+Real-time systems are evaluated on both accuracy and speed, so the slowing down due to data hiding usually ends up being a hindrance to ensuring the system is responsive enough.
+22.6: One significant addition to the risk is the outsoourcing to new developers and passing tasks to another group.
+That shift in responsibility may end up causing significant issues, especially if the contractors perform work that is hard to understand or unable to meet the specifications and more optimizations must be made.
+As well, the organization responsible for the contract may go out of business or have to reduce staff, which would also cause significant risk.